Medical Power of Attorney

 - An employee of your residential care provider, unless that employee is related to you

-Tell the person you appoint that you want him/her to be your health care agent.
-Give him/her a signed copy of the Medical Power of Attorney form.
+Tell the person you appoint that you want them to be your MPoA.
+Give your MPoA a signed copy of the form.

-Authority of Agent
+Authority of agent

 A section on the Medical Power of Attorney form is called "Limitations on the Decision-Making Authority of My Agent Are As Follows."
 You can leave this section blank.
-However, your agent must follow any instructions you leave for him/her.
+However, your MPoA must follow any instructions you leave for them.

 Examples of limitations you might choose include: